Skip to main content

 Editorial Review

-An educational framework for understanding multi-agent orchestration patterns through minimal, readable code.
-Excellent for learning and prototyping, but explicitly not for production — use the OpenAI Agents SDK instead.
+An educational framework for understanding multi-agent orchestration patterns through minimal, readable Python abstractions.
+Use it for learning and historical comparison, not for new production systems.

 Key Features